Special Inspector General for Afghanistan Reconstruction: Special projects

 SIGAR's Special Projects team was created to examine emerging issues and deliver prompt, actionable reports to federal agencies and the Congress.
-Special Project's reports cover a wide range of programs and activities and the office is made up of auditors, analysts, investigators, lawyers, subject-matter experts and other specialists who can quickly and jointly apply their expertise to emerging problems and questions.
+Special Project's reports covered a wide range of programs and activities and the office was made up of auditors, analysts, investigators, lawyers, subject-matter experts and other specialists who were able to quickly and jointly apply their expertise to emerging problems and questions.

 Partners

-Under its enabling legislation, SIGAR coordinates with and receives the cooperation of the following organizations while conducting oversight of U.S. reconstruction efforts in Afghanistan:
+Under its enabling legislation, SIGAR coordinated with and received the cooperation of the following organizations while conducting oversight of U.S. reconstruction efforts in Afghanistan: